Guide To Mediation

 Can I request mediation if I am in an administrative hearing?

 Yes.
-Mindful that mediation must be consensual, parties to a permit or enforcement hearing may consent to mediation or some other informal mechanism to resolve the environmental conflict.
+Mindful that mediation must be consensual, parties to a permit or enforcement hearing may consent to mediation to resolve the environmental conflict.
 The ALJ assigned to the case is your point of contact.
-The ALJ assigned may serve as mediator or another ALJ can be assigned.
-With the consent of all the parties, the ALJ may continue as the judge on the case.
+If the parties agree to mediation, the assigned ALJ will contact the OHMS Director of Mediation who will arrange to provide a mediator and convene the mediation at a time mutually agreeable to the parties.

 What happens if mediation is unsuccessful?